 Excellent but, also, stop right there.
-Because, a successful Instagram contest, like every facet of your Instagram marketing strategy, requires a bit of planning and a touch of care.
+Because, a successful Instagram contest (or a great giveaway Instagram post), like every facet of your Instagram marketing strategy, requires a bit of planning and a touch of care.
 You don’t want to attract the wrong audience; that will do nothing for your brand, in the long run.

 So, consider this: Merely increasing your follower count is not a good goal.
 Instead, work to increase your count of relevant followers.
 Build awareness.
 Attract people who are genuinely interested in your brand.
 Engage.
 Because, when your contest is over, you want your new following to remain.
 And engage.
 And stay interested.

 Here’s how to do that.

 It’s pretty easy to run Instagram contests, as long as you stick to the primary rule: Thou shalt post a disclaimer:

 There are a few other rules, too: Beyond the standard disclaimer, you must also disclose your official contest rules.
 You may not ask users to tag themselves in photos in which they do not appear, or to tag or mention others in posts.
 (Tagging is allowed in the comments.)